-To better understand the advantages and disadvantages of corporations, let’s understand it with the help of an example.
-Meet Sam.
-He is the owner of a retail chain that has started to grow rapidly.
-To take advantage of the growth however, he needs more money to support the business.
+To better understand the advantages and disadvantages of corporations, let’s understand them with the help of an example.
+Sam, is the owner of a retail chain that has started to grow rapidly.
+To take advantage of the growth, however, he needs more money to support the business.
 He is also getting more concerned about liabilities in case something goes wrong without his personal fault in such a large business.
 Considering his case, Tom, a very learned friend, and advisor of Sam advised him to convert his business into a corporation.

 A corporation is a business organization that is distinct from its owners.
 Shareholders are the owners of a corporation.
 Shareholders, however, do not run the corporation.
 They appoint the Board of Directors who oversee the corporation’s activities.
-These Board of Directors appoint the officers of the corporation to run the day to day operations.
-Board of Directors appoints the CEO, CFO, and the COO among other Chief Executives of the corporation.
+This Board of Directors appoints the officers of the corporation to run the day-to-day operations.
+The Board of Directors appoints the CEO, CFO, and the COO among other Chief Executives of the corporation.

 Advantages of Corporations

 Before converting his business into a corporation, Sam wants to be clear on what will he gain by setting up a separate legal entity.
 The biggest advantages of having a corporation which Sam could list down are:

 In a corporation, the owners of the company are only liable for the amount of money that they have invested through purchasing shares.
 This means that if the company goes bankrupt and has no money left to pay back the creditors and lenders, the money invested by its shareholders into the company (by purchasing its shares) will be used to pay back the creditors and lenders.
 Hence, the shareholders will lose the amount invested.
 Creditors and lenders, however, have no claim on the personal properties and assets of the owners.
 This is what limited liability means: limited up to the extent of the amount invested.